jedisct1/rust-jwt-simple/README.md

 let key_id = public_key.create_key_id();
 ```

-This creates an text-encoded identifier for the key, attaches it, and returns it.
+This creates a text-encoded identifier for the key, attaches it, and returns it.

 If an identifier has been attached to a shared key or a key pair, tokens created with them will include it.